 - Details of approved counties and countries that have withdrawn themselves. etc

 It is a legal necessary paper issued by any individual, organisation, or agency to not object to the matter mentioned in the certificate.

 A special code or neutral code needs approval by CDSCO.
 It is required when the manufacturer does want its name and address to reflect on the label.
 To get approval for a special code for the finished formulation or bulk manufacturer need to apply to getting code.

-Documents required for applying a special or neutral code:
+Necessary Papers required for applying a special or neutral code:

 - Duly signed application for drug export NOC on the Company‘s Letter Head.

 - Copy of valid Export Order specifying the name and the quantity of the drug to be exported.